-This project was supported by grant number 14-089-000-7957 from the Texas General Land Office to the Bureau of Economic Geology, The University of Texas at Austin.
+This project was supported by grant number 15-034-000-8378 from the Texas General Land Office to the Bureau of Economic Geology, The University of Texas at Austin.
 Tiffany Caudle served as the Principal Investigator.
-The project was funded under a Coastal Management Program (Cycle 18) grant made available to the State of Texas by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, pursuant to the Federal Coastal Zone Management Act of 1972, NOAA Award Number NA13NOS4190113.
+The project was funded under a Coastal Management Program (Cycle 19) grant made available to the State of Texas by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration, pursuant to the Federal Coastal Zone Management Act of 1972, NOAA Award Number NA14NOS4190139.
 Additional funds to support the project came from the Trull Foundation, Schlumberger, and The Jackson School of Geosciences.
-Field trip support was provided by staff at Matagorda Bay Nature Park, Lower Colorado River Authority.
+Field trip support was provided by staff at Matagorda Bay Nature Park, Lower Colorado River Authority and graduate students at Texas A&M University Corpus Christi.